cvdlab-projects/webmol/README.md

 http://cvdlab-bio.github.com/webmol/

 # Introduction
-WebMol is a stand-alone 3D Protein Viewer developed in HTML5 and Javscript with the support of PhiloGL (3D WebGL Framework).
+WebMol is a 3D Protein Viewer developed in HTML5 and Javscript with the support of PhiloGL (3D WebGL Framework).
 The application is designed to be accessible from Internet and it's compatible with the JSON format of protein provided by the project WebPdb.
 It can download the required proteins via a REST interface provided by WebPdb.